PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 Particle Class
 **************

-The `~plasmapy.atomic.Particle` class provides an object-oriented interface for particle information.
+The `~plasmapy.particles.Particle` class provides an object-oriented interface for particle information.

 Creating a Particle Instance
 ============================

-The simplest way to create an instance of the `~plasmapy.atomic.Particle` class is to pass it a `str` representing a particle.
+The simplest way to create an instance of the `~plasmapy.particles.Particle` class is to pass it a `str` representing a particle.

->>> from plasmapy.atomic import Particle
+>>> from plasmapy.particles import Particle
 >>> electron = Particle('e-')

-The `~plasmapy.atomic.Particle` class accepts a variety of different `str` formats to represent particles.
+The `~plasmapy.particles.Particle` class accepts a variety of different `str` formats to represent particles.
 Atomic symbols are case-sensitive, but element names and many aliases are not.